-Installer Theatre is a technical resource within InstallerSHOW.
-It’s here where industry experts share their technical know-how, and legislative issues are explained and simplified.
-This year, we have a lively programme of presentations, including:
+Installer Theatre was a technical resource within InstallerSHOW.
+It’s here where industry experts shared their technical know-how, and legislative issues were explained and simplified.
+This year, we had a lively programme of presentations, including:

-Traditionally some of the most popular sessions at the InstallerSHOW, the Gas Safe Register returns with its technical sessions.
-The technical team at Gas Safe will look at the key aspects of the operation of the Register, clarify a few points about role and remit, and perhaps bust a few myths along the way.
-The presentation will then cover a range of topics that are regularly raised with the Gas Safe technical team including looking at Flame Supervision Devices, cookers, Landlord gas safety records, and Unsafe Sits guidance (and more!)
+Traditionally some of the most popular sessions at the InstallerSHOW, the Gas Safe Register returned with its technical sessions.
+The technical team at Gas Safe looked at the key aspects of the operation of the Register, clarified a few points about role and remit, and suggested a few myths along the way.
+The presentation covered a range of topics that are regularly raised with the Gas Safe technical team including looking at Flame Supervision Devices, cookers, Landlord gas safety records, and Unsafe Sits guidance (and more!)

 - Heat Loss Calculations

 - Valves and TRVs

 David Whitfield, MD of Elysator, presented on how to protect clients’ closed-loop systems from corrosion and bacteria without the need for chemical additives.
 The workshop included:

 - An overview of VDI2035 and principles of electrochemistry

 - How to size a system